Ax0l0ti/Uni-Notes/Yr2 Notes📘/Semester 1 & 2/Software Engi/Software Engi Sem 1.md

 #TODO

-# Software Engineering Course Notes
+# Software Engineering run down of content

 > [!note]+ Week 1: Introduction to Software Engineering
 > Learn about the foundational aspects of software engineering, including key definitions, course objectives, and the interplay between theoretical and practical knowledge.